-The Internal Revenue Service allows taxpayers to deduct certain taxes they pay.
+The Internal Revenue Service allows taxpayers to deduct certain types of taxes from the federal taxes they pay.
 Airline passengers pay taxes on their tickets, but these taxes are not among the deductible taxes except in limited instances.

 To do so, you need to itemize your tax deductions using Schedule A. The ticket cost goes on Line 21.
-(You must also fill out Form 2106, which details your travel expenses, and include it with your return.)
+You must also fill out Form 2106, which details your travel expenses, and include it with your return.
 On Schedule A, unreimbursed job expenses get lumped in with several other miscellaneous deductions.
 The schedule instructs you to add all these deductions together, then subtract 2 percent of your federal adjusted gross income.
 The remainder is your allowable deduction.

 If you travel to search for a new job in your current occupation, you can treat the cost of the airline ticket, including the taxes, as an unreimbursed employee expense, using the same rules that apply to other unreimbursed employee travel.
 You can do so even if you don't actually find a job during the trip.

-However, job-search travel is not deductible if you are looking for a job for the first time, if you are looking for a job in a different occupation or if you had been out of work for a substantial period of time before you took the job-hunting trip.
+Job-search travel is not deductible if you are looking for a job for the first time, if you are looking for a job in a different occupation or if you had been out of work for a substantial period of time before you took the job-hunting trip.
 The IRS does not specifically define "substantial," which means that claims are evaluated on a case-by-case basis.

 Pre-move house-hunting trips are also not deductible as moving expenses.

 Also, keep in mind that you can only claim miscellaneous itemized deductions, including job search costs, unreimbursed employee expenses and moving expenses if you itemize your deductions.